adcostanza/typescript-protobuf-http-utils/readme.md

-# TypeScfript HTTP Protobuf Utils
+# TypeScript HTTP Protobuf Utils
 This is a companion to the Java API JSON HTTP Utils I posted here https://github.com/adcostanza/protobuf-http-utils

 More documentation to come shortly.